woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 7.5.0 - 2023-xx-xx =
-* Fix - Gateway available in live mode without SSL.
+* Fix - Make the gateway unavailable when using it in live mode without SSL.
 * Fix - Remove Stripe Link PRB when disabled from settings.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).